intermine/im-docs/docs/get-started/tutorial.rst

 ``intermine``
   the core InterMine code, this is generic code to work with any data model.
 ``bio``
-  code to deal specifically with biological data, it includes '''sources''' to load data from standard biological formats.
+  code to deal specifically with biological data, it includes `sources` to load data from standard biological formats.
 ``flymine``
   the configuration used to create FlyMine, a useful reference when building your own Mine.
 ``testmodel``